100 Super Scary Home Inspector Nightmare Photos

 Not a real doorstop

 Make sure when you install a smoke alarm, it’s not doing double-duty as a doorstop.
 Placement of smoke alarms is super-important.
-These are the common mistakes to avoid when buying your first home.

 Ice cream anyone?